 We assume the existence of a continuum of infinitely lived households, of measure one.
-All households have identical preferences (that are subject to preference shock - shock to the discount rate, e_t^{cd}) over a real composite consumption index, q_t and leisure, $(1 - H_t)$, where H_t denotes hours spent at work (normalized to one).
+All households have identical preferences that are subject to a preference shock - shock to the discount rate, e_t^{cd} .
+These preferences are over a real composite consumption index, q_i and leisure, $(1-H_i)$, where H_i denotes hours spent at work (normalized to one).
 The composite index represents a bundle of real consumption of imported goods, c_t^p , real consumption of domestically produced goods, c_t^q , past consumption of both type of goods denoted by h_t^p and h_t^q .
 Both imported and domestic good represent a bundle of different varieties of the same good, c{it}^p and c{it}^q , respectively, over which households do not form habits.
 Imported goods are bought from importers, whereas domestic goods are bought from retailers.
 Preferences are represented by constant relative risk aversion utility function.
-We consider simple time additive non-persistent habit specification proposed by Constantinides (1990).13
+We consider simple time additive non-persistent habit specification proposed by Constantinides (1990).14